 - Salt based softened water must not be used to fill the central heating system. - Check drain cocks and manual air vents are closed and all radiator valves are open.
-Add a suitable inhibitor or combined inhibitor/antifreeze, if the system is exposed to freezing conditions, to the heating system water in accordance with the manufacturers instructions. - ► Turn on the water main and open the system valves. - ► Fill the system to between 0.8 and 1.7 bar via a WRAS approved filling loop. - ► The Automatic Air Vent will release any air trapped in the appliance. - ► Manually vent all radiators, tighten when completed and check the system for any leaks and correct if required. - ▶ Top up the system pressure if the pressure drops below 0.8 bar. - ▶ Isolate and remove filling loop connections to the system.
+Add a suitable inhibitor or combined inhibitor/antifreeze, if the system is exposed to freezing conditions, to the heating system water in accordance with the manufacturers instructions. - Turn on the water main and open the system valves. - ► Fill the system to between 0.8 and 1.7 bar via a WRAS approved filling loop or one of the Integrated filling link accessories. - Refer to Integrated filling link accessory instructions for operation and use. - ▶ The Automatic Air Vent will release any air trapped in the appliance. - Manually vent all radiators, tighten when completed and check the system for any leaks and correct if required. - ▶ Top up the system pressure if the pressure drops below 0.8 bar. - Isolate and remove filling loop connections to the system. - Refer to Integrated filling link accessory instructions for any further actions required after filling the system.